Human Resources

 Identify and develop human capital for group management

-We are focusing on discovering and developing the managers who drive the Group forward in the future.
-We will define the universal skills and abilities required for the managers regardless of the business.
-To achieve this, we are building a training system.
-The Group management team works together to lead sustainable growth.
-The figure on the right shows three characteristics of the Group management team: instigating change/strategic human capital, management, and specialists.
+The figure below shows three characteristics of the Group management team: instigating change/strategic human capital, management, and specialists.
 Our management team should consist of members whose strengths are at least one of the three characteristics.

-Of the three characteristics of management human capital, development of "instigating change/strategic human capital" is critical to further strengthening the Group management.
+Of the three characteristics of management human capital, development of “instigating change/strategic human capital” is critical to further strengthening the Group management.
 If such human capital takes the initiative in developing and implementing progressive strategies, we can compete with external rivals and survive in the future.
-To achieve this, we have launched an eight-month Development Program for Managers who drive the Group forward in FY 2021.
-The participants of the program were Executive Officer and selected Executive Officer candidates.
+In FY2021, we launched the Group Management Human Capital Development Program for executive officers and candidates.
+Through this program, we identify and develop promising individuals who could perform as future managers in the group.

 Required Abilities for Managers who Drive the Meiji Group Forward